publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(1) Except as provided in paragraph (2), the amendments made by subsections (b) and (c) \[amending this section\] shall be effective with respect to cost reporting periods beginning on or after October 1, 1983, and the amendment made by subsection (a) \[amending this section\] shall be effective with respect to cost reporting periods beginning on or after October 1, 1984.

->     “(2) The amendment made by subsection (b) \[amending this section\] shall not apply so as to reduce any payment under section 1886(d) of the Social Security Act \[subsec. (d) of this section\] to a hospital the region of which is deemed to be changed pursuant to such amendment for discharges occurring in any cost reporting period beginning before October 1, 1984.”
+>     “(2) The amendment made by subsection (b) \[amending this section\] shall not apply so as to reduce any payment under section 1886(d) of the Social Security Act \[[42 U.S.C.
+1395ww(d)][/us/usc/t42/s1395ww/d]\] to a hospital the region of which is deemed to be changed pursuant to such amendment for discharges occurring in any cost reporting period beginning before October 1, 1984.”

 [Pub.
 L. 98–369, div.
 B, title III, § 2312(c)][/us/pl/98/369/s2312/c], July 18, 1984, [98 Stat.
 1078][/us/stat/98/1078], as amended by [Pub.
 L. 99–509, title IX, § 9320(a)][/us/pl/99/509/s9320/a], Oct.
 21, 1986, [100 Stat.
 2013][/us/stat/100/2013]; [Pub.
 L. 100–360, title IV, § 411(p)][/us/pl/100/360/s411/p], July 1, 1988, as added by [Pub.
 L. 100–485, title VI, § 608(d)(29)][/us/pl/100/485/s608/d/29], Oct.
 13, 1988, [102 Stat.
 2424][/us/stat/102/2424], provided that: